Grace Life Church

 "However, if you do not obey the Lord your God and do not carefully follow all his commands and decrees I am giving you today, all these curses will come upon you and overtake you..."
 (Deut.
 28:15)

 The law system God gave to Israel was a system of conditional blessings.
 If the nation Israel followed God's commands, blessings would follow.
 If the people did not obey the commands, they would face curses.

 "...for all have sinned and fall short of the glory of God, and are justified freely by his grace through the redemption that came by Christ Jesus."
 (Rom.
 3:23-24)

 Grace is a free gift -- it's an undeserved gift from God.
-Grace is a free gift system and it is just the opposite of the law system.
+Grace is the free gift system and it is just the opposite of the law system.
 It is a system of unconditional blessings.
 A believer in Christ receives every spiritual blessing at the moment he or she is saved!
 None of these blessing are earned in any way!
-God's grace to us today operates solely as a result of the finished, all-sufficient work of our Lord Jesus Christ at the cross.
+God's grace to us today operates solely as a result of the finished, all-sufficient work of our Lord Jesus Christ at the cross and through His resurrection.

 "But the gift is not like the trespass.
 For if the many died by the trespass of the one man, how much more did God's grace and the gift that came by the grace of the one man, Jesus Christ, overflow to the many!"
 (Rom.
 5:15)

 Because of what Jesus Christ has accomplished for us, we live today in what is called the dispensation grace.